unlock-protocol/unlock/unlock-protocol-com/blog/dashboard-redesign.md

 ![withdraw-amount.png](/images/blog/dashboard-redesign/withdraw-amount.png)

-### Generate Purchase URL
+### Generate purchase URL

-By clicking `Generate URL` button, the user can generate an URL that can be shared with fans and allow them to easily purchase this membership.
+By clicking `Generate URL` button, the user can generate a URL that can be shared with fans and allow them to easily purchase this membership.

 ![generate-url.png](/images/blog/dashboard-redesign/generate-url.png)